install.packages("pak") #IF NOT ALREADY INSTALLED

 yaxis_title_plus() +

-gridlines_plus()As previously noted, all these shapes have separate fill and color aesthetics, so these color-based aesthetics can be set to constants or even mapped to variables (although we wouldn’t necessarily recommend doing the latter in many cases):
+gridlines_plus()As previously noted, all these shapes have separate fill and color aesthetics, so these color-based aesthetics can be set to constants or even mapped to variables (although I wouldn’t necessarily recommend doing the latter in many cases):

 set.seed(123)